-Beginning in late August, City staff and the consultant team began gathering input on the draft concepts and land use options.
+In late August, City staff and the consultant team began gathering input on the draft concepts and land use options.
 Community input opportunities included:

-- A virtual community workshop on August 30, 2023 with over 40 participants; - An in-person pop-up event on August 31, 2023 at the entrance to the San Carlos Library during which staff spoke with over 35 people; - An in-person pop-up event on September 8, 2023 at Auto Vino, 380 Industrial Road within the project study area, during which staff spoke with over 25 people; - An online survey which was open from August 30 through September 13, 2023, and had over 260 respondents; - A study session with the Economic Development Advisory Commission on August 22, 2023; - Presentation to and engagement with Harbor Industrial Association on September 7, 2023; - A meeting with PG&E staff on September 8, 2023; - A meeting with GW Williams representatives on September 13, 2023; and - Emails received from the public (see Attachment 3).
+- A virtual community workshop on August 30, 2023 with over 40 participants3; - An in-person pop-up event on August 31, 2023 at the entrance to the San Carlos Library during which staff spoke with over 35 people; - An in-person pop-up event on September 8, 2023 at Auto Vino, 380 Industrial Road within the project study area, during which staff spoke with over 25 people; - An online survey which was open from August 30 through September 13, 2023, and had over 260 respondents; - A study session with the Economic Development Advisory Commission on August 22, 2023; - A presentation to and engagement with Harbor Industrial Association on September 7, 2023; - A meeting with PG&E staff on September 8, 2023; - A meeting with GW Williams representatives on September 13, 2023; - Presentation to the Planning and Transportation Commission on September 18, 2023; and, - Emails received from the public (see Attachment 3).